 The answer is this: Often when a person backs off to become more conversational or more real, the energy drops so much that the pace is a little too slow... the cadence looses its bounce... and the melody a little too flat...

-Because it’s a wholesale drop in energy it really just does sound unenthusiastic.
+Because its a wholesale drop in energy it really just does sound unenthusiastic.
 So it seems like the read has lost all of its life.

 When a person tries to be more conversational, not hard sell or not announcery, the effort should focus on smoothing out the delivery and tumbling the speech more so it feels a bit more like a stream of ideas.